affinity-engine/ember-theater-web/markdown/en/learn/director/configuration.md

 ## Configuration

 There are generally three ways to customize a direction.
-They include passing arguments directly into the direction, setting attributes on an associated fixture, and finally by changing `app/ember-theater/config.js`.
+By passing arguments directly into the direction, by setting attributes on an associated fixture, and finally by changing the config.
 They are prioritized in this order:

 *   Options
 *   Fixtures